Faris Haroun: Royal Antwerp

 Haroun signed for Royal Antwerp on 26 December 2016, signing a two–year contract.
 Upon joining the club, he said: "I was certainly not tired of Cercle, but when Antwerp called, it started to itch.
 It is also important that I know the trainer and that he supports my arrival.
 The main thing is that I want to give myself completely for Antwerp.
 I am someone who always wets my chest and gives everything for the team.
 I want to wear the Antwerp logo in a dignified way."

 Haroun made his Royal Antwerp debut against KSV Roeselare, starting the whole game, in a 1–0 win on 6 January 2017.
 Since making his debut for the club, he quickly established himself in the starting eleven, playing in the midfield position.
 However, during a match against KSV Roeselare on 18 February 2017, Haroun suffered a hamstring injury and had to be substituted in the 36th minute, as they won 2–1.
 After being sidelined for one match, he made his return to the starting line–up against KSV Roeselare in the first leg play–offs final and set up the club's first goal of the game, in a 3–1 win.
 In the second leg play–offs final, Haroun started the match and helped the side win 2–1 to gain promotion to the Belgian First Division A next season.
 At the end of the 2016–17 season, he went on to make nine appearances for the club in all competitions.

 At the start of the 2017–18 season, Haroun continued to establish himself in the starting eleven, playing in the midfield position, as well as, captain.
-It wasn't until on 19 August 2017 when he scored his first goal of the season, in a 2–1 win against KV Mechelen.
+On 19 August 2017 he scored his first goal of the season in a 2–1 win against KV Mechelen.
 Haroun started in every match since the start of the season until he was suspended for one match.
 After serving a one match suspension, Haroun returned to the starting line–up, in a 1–0 win against K.A.S.
 Eupen on 18 November 2017.
 He then scored his second goal of the season, in a 1–0 win against Royal Excel Mouscron on 9 December 2017.
 Haroun then started for the next four matches for the side before suffering a calf injury that saw him miss one match.
 He then made his return to the starting line–up, starting the whole game, in a 1–1 draw against Charleroi on 27 January 2018.
 Haroun scored his third goal of the season, in a 2–0 win against K.A.S.
 Eupen on 3 May 2018.
 He appeared in six matches in the Europa League play-offs, as the club failed to earn a UEFA Europa League spot.
 At the end of the 2017–18 season, Haroun made thirty–three appearances and scoring three times in all competitions.